quanganh2627/platform_packages_apps_apps-for-android/RingsExtended/README.txt

 come with a standard UI for this.
 Note that RingsExtended has no built-in knowledge about MusicPicker: it just asks who can return audio content, one of which happens to be MusicPicker.

+It can be accessed throught the Settings menu when setting a ringtone or notification sound.